- The error 0x80072f7d may be caused by damaged system files or incomplete installations.

 Restoring damaged files that are essential for an optimal OS is an equally important process for your PC.

 - Press the Win + I keys on your keyboard to launch Windows Settings.

 - Click on the Network and Sharing Center option at the bottom of the screen.

 - Click on the Advanced tab and check the Use TLS 1.2 box, then click OK.

-- Restart your computer and check to see if the issue persists.
+- Restart your computer and check to see if the 0x80072f7d unknown issue with installation error persists.
 If it does, please follow the next method.

 4. Clear Cookies and Cache from Microsoft Edge

 - Open up Microsoft Edge, select the three dots located at the top right side of your screen and choose Settings from the drop-down menu.